smithjd/sql-pet/docs/06-docker-setup-postgres-with-dvdrental-piecemeal.md

 ```
 ## [1] "CREATE DATABASE"
 ```
-The `psql` program repeats back to us what it has done, e.g., to create a databse named `dvdrental`.
+The `psql` program repeats back to us what it has done, e.g., to create a database named `dvdrental`.

 Next we execute a different program in the Docker container, `pg_restore`, and tell it where the restore file is located.
 If successful, the `pg_restore` just responds with a very laconic `character(0)`.